qiscus/QiscusCore-iOS/README.md

 You can download example how to use QiscusCore with advance usage from [QiscusCore Example](https://github.com/qiscus/qiscus-chat-sdk-ios-sample).

-## Security Disclosure
+## Security Disclosure / Question / Other

-If you believe you have identified a security vulnerability with QiscusCore, you should report it as soon as possible via email to contact.us@qiscus.com Please or you can make [Ticket](https://support.qiscus.com/hc/en-us/requests/new)
+If you any security disclosure, question, or other, you can make [Ticket](https://support.qiscus.com/hc/en-us/requests/new)